RohitDhankar/R-Beginners-Online-Virtual-Learning-Session/README.md

 1. Using the Built in HELP Commands , learning to use Vignettes and CRAN for HELP.
 Accessing internal Data Sources - mtcars , iris etc .
 #
 2. The basic Arithmetic Operators , NaN , NA etc .
-#

 3. Intro to Logical Operators and Vectorized operations.
-#

 4. R Data Structures - The ATOMIC Vector .
 Common operations of ...
-#

 5. The FACTOR , the LISTS , operations of ...
-#

 6. The DataFRAME , common Operations of DataFRAME's - specifying individual elements etc .
-#

 7. The MATRIX and Matrices , common Operations of Matrices .
-#

 8. The ARRAY Data Structure .

+9 The LISTS - the Super Data Structure - Lists of Matrices , Lists of Lists etc ..

 #
 Questions and Answers